DuncanUszkay1/cardmaster/README.md

 Cardmaster is a tabletop RPG which uses a basic TTRPG shell with the addition of a card based ability system.

 ## Goals
-- Allowing for the 'try-anything' gameplay provided TTRPGs like Dungeons and Dragons
+- Allowing for the 'try-anything' gameplay provided by TTRPGs like Dungeons and Dragons
 - Emphasizing the collection and use of large volumes of cards

 ## Overview